microsoftgraph/microsoft-graph-training/tutorials/includes/go/app-only/02-register-app.md

     ![A screenshot of the App registrations ](../../../images/aad-portal-app-registrations.png)

 1. Select **New registration**.
-Enter a name for your application, for example, `Python App-Only Graph Tutorial`.
+Enter a name for your application, for example, `Go App-Only Graph Tutorial`.

 1. Set **Supported account types** to **Accounts in this organizational directory only**.